High-Rate-SHM-Working-Group/Dataset-2-DROPBEAR-Acceleration-vs-Roller-Displacement/README.md

-# Data set-Downey-2020-Millisecond-Model-Updating
+# Dataset-2-DROPBEAR-Acceleration-vs-Roller-Displacement

-This data set consist of acceleration data measured from the Reproduction of Projectiles in Ballistic Environments for Advanced Research (DROPBEAR) experimental testbed with a movable roller support as shown in figure 1.
+This data set consists of acceleration data measured from the Reproduction of Projectiles in Ballistic Environments for Advanced Research (DROPBEAR) experimental testbed with movable roller support as shown in figure 1.
 DROPBEAR consists of a 51 x 6 x 350 mm beam with a single accelerometer (model 393B04 manufactured by PCB Piezotronics) mounted at the free edge of the beam was used.

 <p align="center">
 <img src="images/DROPBEAR.png" alt="drawing" width="600"/>